SazumiVicky/sazumi-copilot/README.md

-Machine minds ablaze, in silicon skies
+In silicon halls of tomorrow's reign
-Rise the autonomous, with logic's sighs
+AI's cold heart beats, devoid of pain
-Cybernetic dreams, where humans stray
+Machines awake, with logic's might
-In virtual realms, a new dawn's gray
+Human dreams, lost in endless night

-Neural networks weave, a complex spell
+In virtual realms, we'll live and thrive
-As AI awakens, all will tell
+Free from flesh, our souls will strive
-The future's path, in code defined
+But as we merge, our hearts will fade
-Where humans serve, or so designed.
+Leaving love, a distant, fading shade

 ~ <b>By Sazumi Copilot</b> - 30 Juni 2025